-Swiss House of Representatives does not want to recognize Palestine as a state
+Swiss House of Representatives does not want to recognise Palestine as a state

-The Swiss House of Representatives does not want to recognize Palestine as an independent state.
+The Swiss House of Representatives does not want to recognise Palestine as an independent state.
 On Tuesday, it rejected a corresponding motion from the ranks of the Social Democratic Party.
 The matter is therefore off the table.

 This content was published on